pvandervelde/zinger/engineering.md

 * Suspension for individual wheels.
 At 2.5 m/s hitting anything will be nasty because the swing arms are large with heavy weights at the end (the wheels + motors)
   * Telescopic drive shafts exist.
 We might be able to create something like that ourselves
-    * Could have a rectangular shaft inside another rectangular shaft with sliders.
+    * Could have a hex / rectangular shaft inside another similar shaped shaft with sliders.
 As long as there are enough supports the torque should be transferred without issue.
 Also we don't necessarily care a lot about the amount of sliding friction because the wheel assembly has some weight and we're not expecting to have to change the ride height extremely quickly